community

 registration opens aug 1, 2026

-All community offerings are small by design.
+GROUP SIZE - All community offerings are small by design.
 There is no version of story-healing that works at scale — trust requires time, and witness requires intimacy.
 These aren’t webinars or courses you move through at your own pace in isolation.
 They’re live, relational, and deliberately unhurried.